 Interstate 15 provides the major means of access from the region to Miramar Ranch North (Figure 5).
-It has recently been upgraded to an eight-lane facility (1983) and two HOV lanes are now being added.
+It exists as an eight-lane facility with two HOV lanes.
+A current Caltrans project to widen Interstate 15 called "I-15 Managed-Lanes South Segment" is under construction and scheduled for completion in 20152.
+This project will widen Interstate 15 to four HOV lanes with extra general purpose lanes in several locations between SR-163 and SR-78.
 South of the Miramar Way/I-15 interchange, there are two major roadways, I-15 and Kearny Villa Road.
-Interstate 15 drops down into Murphy Canyon while Kearny Villa Road joins State Route 163 (SR-163); both routes cross Interstate 8 (I-8) to the south.
+Interstate 15 continues south through Mission Valley while Kearny Villa Road joins State Route 163 (SR-163); both routes cross Interstate 8 (I-8) to the south.
 Kearny Villa Road follows the former I-15/SR-163 route through Kearny Mesa, then joins SR-163, which goes south across I-8 into downtown.
-North of Miramar Ranch North, I-15 is an eight-lane to ten-lane facility until it passes Rancho Bernardo.
+North of Miramar Ranch North, I-15 is being widened as previously discussed.
+It will be constructed as an eight-lane to ten-